 Share class Currency of share class ("Share Class Reference Currency") Launch date Maturity date I4D EUR May 15, 2013 A date as agreed by the Board of Directors with the shareholder(s).
-I5D EUR April 30, 2014 A date as agreed by the Board of Directors with the shareholder(s).
-I6D EUR June 1, 2015 A date as agreed by the Board of Directors with the shareholder(s).
-I7D EUR February 18, 2016 A date as agreed by the Board of Directors with the shareholder(s).
+16D EUR June 1, 2015 A date as agreed by the Board of Directors with the shareholder(s).
+17D EUR February 18, 2016 A date as agreed by the Board of Directors with the shareholder(s).
 I8D EUR May 31, 2016 A date as agreed by the Board of Directors with the shareholder(s).

-\ Initial launch date of the share classes of the merged sub-fund DB Platinum IV Institutional Fixed Income
+^{} Initial launch date of the share classes of the merged sub-fund DB Platinum IV Institutional Fixed Income